-We are upgrading to the next phase of the Electronic Prescription Service (EPS) which will mean that almost all our prescriptions will be processed electronically from 10th March 2020.
+Most prescriptions are sent via the Electronic Prescription Service (EPS) which means that almost all our prescriptions are processed electronically.

 Electronic prescriptions help save the NHS money.